ArkEcosystemArchive/docs-legacy/docs/releases/v2.4/migrating_2.3_2.4.md

 1. Open `~/.config/ark-core/<network>/plugins.js`
 2. Locate the `@arkecosystem/core-database-postgres` entry.
-3. Add the new logger configuration to the already opened file `~/.config/ark-core/mainnet/plugins.js`.
-Add this line (see below):
+3. Add this package addition line before it (see below):

    ```js
    "@arkecosystem/core-state": {}, // Add this line before it